anibalsande/Group5-UDC-Seneca/TechnicalNotes.md

-What was your development process like?
-For example, how often did you meet, and how did you plan your sprints?
-After the Sprint Review and Retrospective sessions, we conducted Sprint Planning meetings on Tuesdays.
-During these, we selected tasks based on our availability.
-When tasks overlapped or required similar actions, we used to choose both to streamline our work.
-Throughout the sprint, we worked individually but ensured regular communication about progress and challenges.
-Toward the end of each sprint, we reviewed and integrated all components.

-We also held several collaborative sessions, some focused on working together on the code and others to share research findings, decide on the libraries to use, and align our work.

-How did you manage the GitHub repository and code?
-Did you establish a particular policy or rules for branches and merges/commits?
-We created a develop branch to work independently from the documentation part.
-Initially, we committed directly to this branch, as the tasks were straightforward and completed quickly.
-Later, as tasks became more complex, we created separate branches for new functionalities.
-Once these were complete, we merged them back into the develop branch.

 Can you give me specific details of any problems you encountered while developing and how you solved them?
 Learning PyQt6